giorgk/Mantis/README.md

 This is a playground for the development of the forward implementation phase of the NPSAT.
 At the moment there are two implementations.

-1. Matlab
+1. Matlab Desktop
-2. Python
+2. Matlab server
+3. C++ Server

-## Matlab implementation
+## Matlab Desktop
-Matlab requires just one line code that loads the GUI
+Matlab Desktop is essentially a prototype for the web application.
+The following line loads the GUI
 ```
 Mantis
 ```